Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Casting Time**: Action
 - **Range**: Touch
 - **Components**: V, S
-- **Duration**: Concentration, up to 1 minute
+- **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You touch a willing creature and choose a skill.
-Until the spell ends, the creature adds 1d4 to any Ability Check using the chosen skill.
+Until the spell ends, the creature adds 1d4 to any ability check using the chosen skill.
+- **Classes**: Artificer, Cleric, Druid

 ### Light
 *Evocation Cantrip*